pureair/kerning-pairs/readme.md

 Also, for a metric of 0,0,0,0,0 (for example H M N), there is usually no need to make a class, as they don't need kerning.

 As for kerning text, I kind of feel the large text this project generated is excessive.
-For a small project using kerning class, use the following:
+For a small project using kerning class, try the following:

 ```AAABACASATAUAXAaAcAfAgAmAxBABB
 BCBSBTBUBXBaBcBfBgBmBxCACBCCCS